-The AC comprises exclusively of three (3) Independent Non-Executive Directors and it supports the Board by upholding the integrity of financial reporting functions and overseeing the effectiveness of internal control policies and measures of the Group.
-The Board discusses matters and takes actions on the recommendations proposed by the AC.
+The Board supported by the AC, upholds the integrity of financial reporting functions and overseeing the effectiveness of internal control policies and measures of the Group.
+The Board aims to disclose accurate, adequate, meaningful and true and fair presentation of the Group's state of affairs in its financial statements.